-Interestingly, when I spoke about video content on Twitter with Dan, his top tip was to use the Twitter Media Studio to optimize your video.
-You can use this feature to make your content richer by adding a thumbnail, call to action button, title and description.
+Dan explains you can use this feature to make your content richer by adding a thumbnail, call to action button, title and description.

 You can then tweet out your optimized video from within the Twitter Media Studio.
-It will be formatted nicely and look incredibly professional when you put it out there.
+It will be formatted nicely and look professional when you put it out there.

-Tips for livestreams:
+Tips for live videos:

-Repurposing Twitter Chats
+Repurposing Twitter chats

-Twitter Chats are a great way to network and engage with your audience, as long as you can keep up!
+Twitter chats are a great way to network and engage with your audience, as long as you can keep up!
 They are usually very fast-moving, and you need to go in with a clear focus on exactly what you want to say and share.